Davospike/segpSPA/The_Process/SystemImplementation.md

 Responses are the result of requests.
 A response is composed of two parts - the root-endpoint and the path.
 The root-endpoint is the starting point from where your API lives.
 In our project, it is where we set the API routes from server.js (localhost:4200/api) - but we will come back to this.
 The second part of a response is the path.
 This path determines the resource the client is looking for.
 We can distinguish between different responses based on these two parts, and implement methods in our api that map responses on to the mongoose and node.js commands that will respond with the correct data from our backend.

 The main advantages of using a RESTful API is that each HTTP has all the information needed.
-In other words, neither the client nor the server need to remember any previous status to satisfy it (https://www.bbvaapimarket.com/en/api-world/rest-api-what-it-and-what-are-its-advantages-project-development/#:~:text=The%20REST%20API%20is%20always,%2C%20Java%2C%20Python%20or%20Node.).
+In other words, neither the client nor the server need to remember any previous status to satisfy it (see this [website](https://www.bbvaapimarket.com/en/api-world/rest-api-what-it-and-what-are-its-advantages-project-development/#:~:text=The%20REST%20API%20is%20always,%2C%20Java%2C%20Python%20or%20Node.)).
 This means that we have a stateless client/server protocol.

 A RESTful API allows for client-server separation.
 This allows for scalability, since development teams can scale up the application without having to take down the server.
 Developers can work on the server side of the application, without the client side being affected.